Comprehensive mHealthcare App Development Guide 2021-22

-Now just like FDA, knowing whether or not you even have to look at fulfilling these compliances can be very tricky.
-Let us help you with understanding the basics of how to develop HIPAA compliant mobile apps.
+Now just like the FDA, knowing whether or not you even have to look at fulfilling these compliances can be very tricky.
+Let us help you with understanding the basics of how to develop HIPAA-compliant mobile apps.

 It is important to understand whether or not your application will be used for storing and exchanging protected health information.
 If the app is used to store health information that is not meant to be made public, you will have to get HIPAA compliant.

-It is not just the health condition itself that counts as a PHI but also other information like contact information of a stakeholder, date when they took a service, etc also count as PHI.
-So, in case you have the information present in the app, you are compliant for HIPAA.
+It is not just the health condition itself that counts as a PHI but also other information like contact information of a stakeholder, date when they took a service, etc also counts as PHI.
+So, in case you have the information present in the app, you are compliant with HIPAA.

 The very foundation of the compliances is to protect the stakeholders’ identity and information.
 While you can ensure that the data or information that is saved on your app is safeguarded, you will also have to ensure that the same security measure is followed in communication channels as well, like Skype or email or whatever platform you utilize to communicate with your stakeholders.

 Even if you manage to make a HIPAA compliant mHealth application, you will still have to ensure that the push notifications you are sending for marketing purposes are also following the compliance rules and are not showing any personal information of the patient as a notification.

 Check whether or not the app is classified as a medical device.
 Although a little difficult to believe, there are some app ideas that can, in fact, make your mobile app fall into the definition of medical devices according to the definition shared by the FDA.

 So, ensure that you go through the definitions and check whether or not yours is a medical device, technically.

 3. Single-Focused Purpose